To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 The point of these activities is to finish them.

-And for decades, these goals give life:
+And for decades, these goals quietly provide far more than income or achievement.

 - structure